JobKeeper is planned to end in September.

-The reality is Australia has entered the beginning stages of a recession of which will outlast the health crisis caused by the pandemic.
-While nations like Brazil, India and USA struggle reduce the spread of COVID-19, economies like Australia’s will continue to suffer the effects of a global recession.
-Additionally, September is the month where most Banks are expecting borrowers to resume payment, and considering interest has continued to accrue since the payments were halted, the repayments will be even larger than they were before the pandemic began.
+The reality is Australia has entered the beginning stages of a recession which will outlast the health crisis caused by the pandemic.
+While nations like Brazil, India and USA struggle to reduce the spread of COVID-19, economies like Australia’s will continue to suffer the effects of a global recession.
+Additionally, in September most Banks are expecting borrowers to resume payment, and considering interest has continued to accrue since the payments were halted, the repayments will be even larger than they were before the pandemic began.

 One would hope that the banks and other lenders understand the unprecedented nature of this pandemic, and throw a life raft to Australians.
 But the fact remains that the banks are fully in their rights to declare a default on a borrower’s credit file after an account is sixty days overdue.